 Talk to us about our business valuation packages so you can be on the front foot when making decisions about your business.

-IMPORTANT INFORMATION: This blog has been prepared by Modoras Accounting (VIC) Pty.
-Ltd. ACN 145 368 850.
+IMPORTANT INFORMATION: This blog has been prepared by Modoras Accounting (VIC) Pty Ltd ACN 145 368 850.
 The information and opinions contained in this blog is general information only and is not intended to represent specific personal advice (Accounting, taxation, financial, insurance or credit).
-No individuals personal circumstances have been taken into consideration for the preparation of this material.
+No individual's personal circumstances have been taken into consideration for the preparation of this material.
 The information and opinions herein do not constitute any recommendation to purchase, sell or hold any particular financial product.
-Modoras Accounting (VIC) Pty.
+Modoras Accounting (SYD) Pty.
 Ltd. recommends that no financial product or financial service be acquired or disposed of or financial strategy adopted without you first obtaining professional personal financial advice suitable and appropriate to your own personal needs, objectives, goals and circumstances.
 Information, forecasts and opinions contained in this blog can change without notice.
 Modoras Accounting (VIC) Pty.
 Ltd. does not guarantee the accuracy of the information at any particular time.
 Although care has been exercised in compiling the information contained within, Modoras Accounting (VIC) Pty.
 Ltd. does not warrant that the articles within are free from errors, inaccuracies or omissions.
 To the extent permissible by law, neither Modoras Accounting (VIC) Pty.
 Ltd. nor its employees, representatives or agents (including associated and affiliated companies) accept liability for loss or damages incurred as a result of a person acting in reliance of this publication.
 Liability limited by a scheme approved under Professional Standards Legislation.

 Copyright Modoras 2018.
 All Rights Reserved.